taylosstls/jokenpo/README.md

 # 🕹 JOKENPO!
-A classic game of ROCK, PAPER or SCISSORS!
+A classic game of ROCK, PAPER or SCISSORS made with ES6.
 Whoever scores 5 points first wins!

 To download the game, just click on <code>**↓ Code > Download Zip**</code> 😀